• Connect Therapies logo | Online Autism Spectrum Disorder Therapy | Montrose, Colorado 81401

 A together activity for families with an autistic child.
 Of course we prepare for change when a child on the Spectrum is part of the equation, sort of goes without saying, right?
 In addition to explaining the upcoming change, then wash, rinse, repeat and explain again, always using simple and clear terms, here is an […]

-A together activity for families with an autistic child.
+Make a Change Book: a together activity for families with an autistic child.

 Of course we prepare for change when a child on the Spectrum is part of the equation, sort of goes without saying, right?